 Shovelling Dirt Into the Grave

 Even though successful third-party game makers Activision and Imagic produce some of the better games for the 2600 in its later years, when these game-making upstarts first appeared on the scene Atari saw their grip sliding on the control of the software library for their system, and they start legal tussles with the two companies.
 Atari eventually loses its case in court, opening the floodgates for third-party manufacturers of games for their systems.
 Soon everybody and their dog has a game out, and while this does expand the machine’s library of cartridges, little concern is given to their quality.
 The vast majority of them are simplistic knock-offs of arcade game concepts: maze games in the Pac-Man vein, or platform games a la Donkey Kong.
 There are 50 companies publishing games for the 2600 in 1983, outfits such as 20th Century Fox, Avalon Hill, CommaVid, MCA, Froggo, ZiMAG, VentureVision, Milton Bradley, Telesys, Sega, Spectravision and Tigervision.
-To put some accomplices to the murder of the early 80’s video game industry up into a lineup for identification:
+To put some of these accomplices to the murder of the early 80’s video game industry up into a lineup for closer identification: